vecherinca/libft-printf/push_swap/readme.md

 ## Finding the most efficient node to move

 After the pre-sort we can start the search for the most efficient node.
-But first I need to explain the sorting concept.
+But first the sorting concept should be explained.

 ### ✨✨✨ The concept ✨✨✨✨
 https://user-images.githubusercontent.com/43732011/223479534-7f0202b8-b6b7-4b7d-aeed-f8ac6223c5b4.mov